geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

       - Machine learning methods rely on optimizing a "cost function".
 Cost functions are the mathematical definition of your machine learning goal.
       - Intuition for gradient descent: If you take a guess and pick a point on the curve.
 You can calculate the derivative of the function from that point ( or the derivative as suggested by picking two close-points), you can then see the direction of the derivative.
 Depending on if you're maximizing/minimizing the function, you move in the respective direction based on the derivative, check it again at the next point until your derivative is near zero (which represents a maxima or minima).
       - The "gradient" is defined as the sum of the partial derivative of multiple variables.
 This is actually what you calculate in the above scenario for multiple variables.
+        - the gradient points in the direction of steepest ascent
         - the gradient is in the direction of the steepest ascent.
 The gradient points upward, so we descend down the gradient
         - in gradient descent, follow the line of the steepest descent on the cost surface to find the minimum
         - Per iteration through features of the model, you update the parameters simultaneously with respect to that gradient.
 In other words, you calculate the gradient once per iteration.
         - NB: Gradient descent does not work with LASSO, since not differentiable given absolute value cost function
-          - Requires differentiable and convext cost function
+          - Requires differentiable and convex cost function
           - Only finds global optimum on globally convex functions
           - Convergence asymptotically
               - Choices of convergence criteria: max number of iterations, change in cost function, magnitude of gradient
           - Performs poorly without feature scaling.
 Since if higher varaince for some variables, may take extra time.
 Can scale features back once optimization is performed
     2. Stochastic Gradient Descent
         - Use a subset of data
-        - SGD computes cost function using a single different randomly chosen observation per iteration.
+        - SGD computes cost function using a single, different randomly chosen observation per iteration.
 On average, it achieves the same as GD, but may have more variability
         - SGD actually converge faster on average than batch GD, can oscillate around the optimum
         - SGD generally requires less memory and computation and is faster, so is generally preferred.